Trans 101

 TUCKING AND BINDING

 Caveat: as a trans woman, binding isn’t something I’ve done or have any experience with.
-But it’s the other side of the coin so I wanted to mention it.
-As you might expect, this thread is going to mostly focus on tucking.
+But it’s the other side of the tucking coin.

-Okay soooo what the hell are tucking and binding?
-Very generally, tucking is what some people who were assigned male at birth (AMAB) do to hide the penis and testicles.
-Binding is what some people who were assigned female at birth (AFAB) do to hide breasts.
+Okay soooo what the heck are tucking and binding?
+Very generally, tucking is what some people who were assigned male at birth do to hide the penis and testicles.
+Binding is what some people who were assigned female at birth do to hide breasts.

 Hiding the penis and testicles provides for a more typically (cis) feminine appearance.
-Even if a trans woman wants “bottom surgery” to make this not an issue, the wait is often years long.
+Even if a trans woman wants bottom surgery to alleviate this issue, the wait is often years long.
 Tucking may help in the meantime.

 It can be really uncomfortable, or even downright painful.
 On top of that, as the clothing wasn’t designed with room for crotch junk, said crotch junk can show in ways clothes designed for cis men might prevent.

 I’m not ashamed of being trans.
 I love being trans.
 I don’t hide it.
-I’ll probably never really be able to pass for a cis woman anyway, which is an entirely different and complicated issue I talked about in the trans tuesday on MISGENDERING AND PASSING.
+I’ll probably never really be able to pass for a cis woman anyway, which is an entirely different and complicated issue you can learn about in MISGENDERING AND PASSING.

-We shouldn’t have to do that just to make ignorant violent cis people leave us alone, should we?
-Hell no. But this is the society we live in.
+We shouldn’t have to do that just to make ignorant violent cis people leave us alone.
+But this is the terrible society we live in.

 Guess what I’m going to ask you to do today! 🌟